aidenap21/Least_Degrees_Between_Actors/README.md

 ['Less Than Zero']
 Brad Pitt
 ```
 Charlie Chaplin is in *Modern Times* and *The Great Dictator* with Harry Wilson, who is in *The Cincinnati Kid* with Michael Greene, who is finally in *Less Than Zero* with Brad Pitt.
-Four of those roles are actually "uncredited" to the actors, but the data is stored in TMDB so a path is still there to connect them.
+Five of those roles are actually "uncredited" to the actors, but the data is stored in TMDB so a path is still there to connect them.

 Each time an actor is entered the model fetches from TMDB to update the actors' connections to increase the chance of a shorter path being found either now or in the future.